w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

-# Data Mapping Use Case 3 — Basic Mathematical Operations Summary
+# Data Mapping User Story 3 — Basic Mathematical Operations - Summary

-This document covers only use case 3 as defined in `analysis-data-mapping.md`.
+This document covers only user story 3 as defined in `analysis-data-mapping.md`.

 ---

-## Use Case Summary
+## User Story Summary

 **Problem:** A protocol payload contains numeric values in a wire encoding that differs from the application-level representation.
 Examples include raw byte values representing temperatures in deci-degrees, brightness as a 0–255 byte, or sensor calibration with a scale factor.

 **Proposed solution:** A declarative, direction-explicit, ordered operation pipeline attached at form level.
 Operations are applied strictly in document order.
 The pipeline runs in `fromWire` direction on read and `toWire` direction on write.

-**Core operations (phase 1):**
+**Core operations:**
 - `mul` — multiply by a constant
 - `add` — add a constant
 - `round` — round with mode `floor`, `ceil`, `nearest`, or `towardZero`